nbittich/adana/README.md

 for _ in 0..&x {
   p = p+1
 }
 ```

 ```go
 x = 99
 y = &x
 x = 100 # now y == 100
 ```

 <hr>

 ### Plugins

-It is possible to load plugins written in rust dyanmically.
+It is possible to load plugins written in Rust dynamically.
-Because Rust doesn't have a stable ABI yet, the plugin must be built with the same version that
+Because [Rust doesn't have a stable ABI yet](https://www.reddit.com/r/rust/comments/ss2p6c/what_does_it_mean_when_people_say_that_rust_does/), the plugin must be built with the same version that
 was used to build adana.

-The rust version is specified when running the repl.
+The Rust version is specified when running the repl.

 To load a library dynamically, you can either specify a relative path, or an
 absolute path.
 In case of a relative path, it should be relative to the